 Find Apartments Where Cats are Allowed

 Most apartments and rentals allow cats, but some may have restrictions or may not even allow any pets at all, so please read your lease very carefully and ask, if you are unsure.
 In most cases, cats are allowed in apartment complexes, you will just have to pay a pet fee at the beginning of your year long lease.

 Compared to dogs and some other animals, cats are particularly well-suited to solitary independent lifestyles indoors.
 Many cats can adapt to their owner's busy work schedules and can stand to be left alone for long period.
 However, Cats, to different degrees, may require more or less attention based on temperament.
 Consider this carefully when deciding to buy or adopt a cat if you already live in an apartment.
 Conversely, if you are thinking about moving into an apartment complex, take into account the temperament of your existing cat.

 Your cat should have an easygoing and adaptable disposition.
-If you live in an apartment complex, you should avoid cats that need to be highly active to be happy, and can’t stand being alone for extended periods of time – 8 hours or more.
-You don’t want to come home to an apartment of shredded paper and torn up furniture.
+If you live in an apartment complex, you should avoid cats that need to be highly active to be happy, and can't stand being alone for extended periods of time – 8 hours or more.
+You don't want to come home to an apartment of shredded paper and torn up furniture.
 You should aim to have a cat that is sociable while not be extremely territorial.
-Generally, apartment complexes require that cats be kept indoors, so interaction with other outside cats is not as much of a problem.
-However, in smaller apartments, they are more likely to feel their space violated by guests and strangers – versus, say, a cat kept outdoors, or in a larger apartment or house – because they have a relatively smaller space and less room to escape or hide out in.
+However, in smaller apartments such as one bedrooms, they are more likely to feel their space violated by guests and strangers – versus, say, a cat kept outdoors, or in a larger apartment or house – because they have a relatively smaller space and less room to escape or hide out in.
 Your cat should also be soft-spoken – neighbors will not appreciate a cat that whines and yowls loudly all day while you are gone from the apartment, and your landlord might demand that you get rid of it or move out.

 Breeds to Consider